Loïc Rémy: 2015–2017

 On 2 August 2015, Rémy made his first appearance of the season in 1–0 defeat of the FA Community Shield against London rivals Arsenal, after Diego Costa missed the match due to an injury.
 Rémy scored his first and only league goal of the season on 14 December 2015 against Leicester City in a 2–1 defeat.

 On 30 August 2016, Rémy joined Crystal Palace on a season-long loan.
 On 10 September, less than two weeks after signing, he returned to Chelsea for treatment after picking up a knee injury during training was expected to be out of action for two months.
 After missing out on the first half of the season, Rémy made his debut on 7 January 2017 in the 0–0 draw against Bolton Wanderers.

 Las Palmas

 On 1 September 2017, a day after being released by Chelsea, Rémy joined La Liga club Las Palmas on a free transfer, signing a two-year contract.

 On 28 January 2018, Rémy was loaned to fellow La Liga side Getafe for the remainder of the season.

 Lille

 On 13 July 2018, Rémy returned to France for the first time in nearly five years after transferring to Lille for a reported fee of €1.4 million.

 Çaykur Rizespor

 On 28 August 2020, Rémy signed a two-year deal with Turkish Süper Lig club Çaykur Rizespor.
 On 17 October, Rémy scored a hat-trick in a 5–3 victory over Ankaragücü in the 2020–21 Süper Lig.

 Brest

 In February 2023, Rémy signed a contract with Ligue 1 club Brest until the end of the season.
+After being released from Brest, he announced his retirement from professional football on 8 October 2023.